Please note: INT is not part of the catalogue number, it merely indicates that number is the international number.

 In the UK, the London label focused on pop music under the aegis of Roger Ames, while the Decca Record Company Limited operated as a separate company, with its US releases rebranded with the London name.
 Decca was eventually acquired by PolyGram.

 In 1999, the MCA and PolyGram families merged to form Universal Music Group, and in 2000, Roger Ames was hired to run Warner Music.
-The Decca name could be used worldwide by Universal after the merger, so Ames was allowed to take London elsewhere, and London Records switched distribution worldwide to WEA.
+The Decca name could be used worldwide by Universal after the merger.
+Ames was awarded London as part of a severance package and took it to WEA worldwide.
 In the US, the imprint was merged with Sire Records Group to form London-Sire Records, which existed until 2003.
-In the UK, The label was renamed London Records 90 Ltd. to distinguish it from the Decca Label Group.
+In the UK, The company was renamed London Records 90 Ltd. to distinguish it from the Decca Label Group.
+Ames later sold the London Records 90 Ltd to Warner Music.

 Misleading boilerplate information.